SiddharthaSingh7327/retinal-fastapi-service/docs/dataset_audit.md

 no approval workflows, no cost.
 EyeQ's dependency on EyePACS is a sequencing note, not a blocker, since EyePACS access is already confirmed.

-## Open items before EyePACS training begins
+## Open items

-1. Confirm EyeQ's exact ID format against EyePACS's `<patient>_<eye>` pattern.
+1. ~~Confirm EyeQ's exact ID format against EyePACS's `<patient>_<eye>` pattern.~~ **Resolved** -- confirmed identical format, `.jpeg` extension strip is the only transformation needed.
-2. Resolve APTOS's patient-ID gap (may not have one -- needs a decision on how to handle external-test-set splitting without patient IDs).
+2. Resolve APTOS's patient-ID gap -- confirmed there is no patient ID field.
-3. Full EyeQ class balance check.
+   Decision still needed on how to handle external-test-set splitting without patient IDs (image-level splitting is the only option; worth documenting whether this is acceptable given APTOS's role as external test data rather than training data).
+3. ~~Full EyeQ class balance check.~~ **Resolved for the train split** (12,543 images, see table above).
+The test split (16,249 images) has not yet been independently downloaded and verified -- still open if the test split will be used anywhere in this project.